lingo-app/developer-docs/docs-website/_guides/Restrictions.md

 ## Distribution

-- Loading images from client side code such as a web page or app or on a server to then be delivered to your product or service is **not allowed**.
+- Do not load content from client side code such as a web page or app (or on a server to be delivered to your product or service).
+This API is not intended to serve assets in live products.
 - To use content from Lingo in your product or service, you may use the API to fetch the desired content and **store** it as needed.
 - You may not use Lingo APIs for any application that replicates or attempts to replace the essential user experience of the Lingo Mac app or Lingoapp.com